2014 shootings at Parliament Hill, Ottawa: Parliament buildings

-Zehaf-Bibeau entered the Centre Block through the main entrance under the Peace Tower, where Samearn Son was one of two constables on duty.
+The attacker, Michael Zehaf-Bibeau, entered the Centre Block through the main entrance under the Peace Tower, where Samearn Son was one of two constables on duty.
 Son saw the rifle in Zehaf-Bibeau's hand, immediately grabbed it, and pulled it towards the floor while yelling, "Gun!
 Gun!
 Gun!"
 In the ensuing struggle, Son was shot in the foot and had to let go of the attacker.
-While other RCMP officers converged on Zehaf-Bibeau, Son limped out of the building and calmly told a CBC reporter outside, "I will survive."
-Just inside the Centre Block, Zehaf-Bibeau exchanged gunfire with security personnel and was wounded.
+While other RCMP officers converged, Son limped out of the building and calmly told a CBC reporter outside, "I will survive."
+Just inside the Centre Block, gunfire was exchanged with security personnel and the attacker was wounded.

 Zehaf-Bibeau then ran along the Hall of Honour corridor toward the Library of Parliament.
-Pursued by RCMP officers, he passed, on his left, the door to a committee room in which Stephen Harper and the Conservative Members of Parliament (MPs) were meeting.
+Pursued by RCMP officers, he passed, on his left, the door to a committee room in which Canadian Prime Minister Stephen Harper and the governing Conservative Members of Parliament (MPs) were meeting.
 Directly opposite was the door to another caucus room, where leader of the opposition, Thomas Mulcair, and New Democratic Party MPs were gathered.
 (The Liberals, as the third party, were holding their caucus meeting in a chamber downstairs.)
 During the shooting, one bullet penetrated the outer doors to the NDP caucus room.
 Inside their room, NDP MPs dove for cover.
-Across the hall, Harper was briefly hidden in a closet while Conservative MPs made a barricade at the doors, grabbing flagpoles to use as rudimentary spears.

-Finally, Zehaf-Bibeau reached an alcove by the entrance to the Library of Parliament, and hid out of sight of RCMP officers, who ordered him to drop his gun and surrender.
+Across the hall, the RCMP placed Prime Minister Harper in a closet while Conservative MPs made a barricade at the doors, grabbing flagpoles to use as rudimentary spears.Finally, the attacker reached an alcove by the entrance to the Library of Parliament, and hid out of sight of RCMP officers, who ordered him to drop his gun and surrender.
 The location of the alcove is near the office of the Sergeant-at-Arms of the House of Commons, Kevin Vickers.
-Vickers, a distinguished policeman, commander and administrator with the RCMP before he joined the staff of the House of Commons in 2005, obtained a 9mm handgun from a lock-box and entered the hall.
+Vickers, a distinguished policeman, commander and administrator with the RCMP before he joined the staff of the House of Commons in 2005, retrieved his 9mm Smith & Wesson 5946 handgun from a lock-box and entered the hall.